Conures are one of the most popular pet bird species and with good reason!

 But until recently, it has only ever been bred by private breeders due to its shyness around humans and difficulty with breeding.
 In recent years.

-However, more breeders have brought them into their facilities, now common household pets across America.
+However, more breeders have brought them into their facilities, and they are now common household pets across America.

 These cute little parrots make great companions because they are lively and affectionate without being too loud or high-maintenance.